Table of Contents

 The Role of Agni

 In Ayurveda, digestion is governed by Agni, or digestive fire.
 A strong Agni is essential for proper digestion and absorption of nutrients.
 When Agni is weak, it can lead to the accumulation of Ama, which refers to toxic buildup from improperly digested food.
-This imbalance is believed to contribute to conditions like SIBO.
+This imbalance is believed to be a primary contributor to conditions like SIBO.

 Dosha Imbalances

-Ayurveda identifies three primary doshas—Vata, Pitta, and Kapha—each representing different elements and functions within the body.
-Imbalances in these doshas can disrupt digestion and lead to SIBO.
-For example:
+Ayurveda identifies three primary doshas—Vata, Pitta, and Kapha—each representing different elements and functions.
+Imbalances in these doshas can disrupt digestion:

 - Vata: Governs movement and elimination; an imbalance can slow down gut motility, contributing to bacterial overgrowth.